-A couple years ago (almost exactly two years ago, in fact) the mom of one of my best friends died.
-Those of you who have been hanging out around WYG for a while may remember me talking about this back when the sock aisle at Target caused me to have a meltdown in the middle of the store.
-Tears happen, sometimes in public, don’t judge.
+A couple years ago (almost exactly two years ago, in fact), the mom of one of my best friends died.
+Those of you who have been hanging out around WYG for a while may remember me talking about this; you know, that time I had a massive meltdown in the sock aisle at Target.
+Tears happen, sometimes in public.
+Don’t judge.

 Hey friends and family!
-I’m trying to plan our first monthly memorial dinner for mommy.
-I thought we could start at Carraba’s.
-Click on the link below and click on the dates that you would be able to attend.
-(The website is called doodle.com and it’s the greatest thing since Carraba’s bread).
+I’m trying to plan our first monthly memorial dinner for Mommy.
+I thought we could start at Carrabba’s.
+Click on the link below and select the dates that you would be able to attend.
+(The website is called doodle.com and it’s the greatest thing since Carrabba’s bread).
 And please please please forward the link to anyone you’d want to invite.
 Love you!

-I remember reading the email and being amazed that so soon after her mom’s death she was pulling things together to organize not only a dinner, but a MONTHLY dinner with friends and family.
+I remember reading the email and being amazed that, so soon after her mom’s death, she was pulling things together to organize not only a dinner but a MONTHLY dinner with friends and family.
 As I stared at my screen, impressed by this touching (and brilliant) dinner plan, I did a mental inventory of the family members and friends I had lost touch with following significant losses.
 My dad didn’t have a big family, but we had lost touch with the few family members he did have.
 He had good friends that I hadn’t seen since his funeral.
-After my sister lost her boyfriend, she struggled to keep connections with his family, though she had been very close with them.
+Then after my sister lost her boyfriend, something similar happened: She struggled to keep connections with his family—even though she had been very close with them.

 Keeping in touch after a death isn’t easy.
 You’re grieving.
 They’re grieving.
-Emotions are complex, sometimes the death had brought out conflict and unpleasant feelings.
+Emotions are complex, and the death may have brought out conflict and unpleasant feelings.
 Sometimes you just don’t have the energy to call anyone or plan anything (other than maybe for a pizza to be delivered).
-Yet, ultimately that day comes that you come up for air and realize months (or years) have passed and you have lost touch with people who were important to you, or to your loved one.
-Or, on the flip side, maybe you try to maintain a relationship, but for whatever reason they don’t reciprocate.
+Yet, ultimately that day comes that you come up for air and realize months (or years) have passed and you have lost touch with people who were important to you or to your loved one.
+Or, on the flip side, maybe you try to maintain a relationship but for whatever reason they don’t reciprocate.
 In either case, the pain of this ‘secondary loss’ kicks in.
 You realize that you have not only lost you loved one who died, but you have lost your relationship with their family or friends as well.
-If you are feeling this sort of pain, you should check out our post on secondary loss.

 Alright, now for the concrete suggestions on how to stay in touch after a death:

-- Make use of technology.
-Keep in touch via email, social media, and texting.
-You may not be up for conversations or dinners early on, but a quick note can let people know you want to keep up a connection and are thinking of them, even if you aren’t ready to get together in person.
+Make use of technology.
+Keep in touch by texting, social media, email, whatever works for you.
+You may not be up for conversations or dinners early on, but a quick note can let people know you want to keep up a connection and are thinking of them—even if you aren’t ready to get together in person.

-- Create a memorial website or facebook page.
-This may not seem like ‘staying in touch’ but it is actually a great way to create a central place where all come to post comments, memories, photos, video or share grief struggles.
+Create a memorial website or Facebook page.
+This may not seem like ‘staying in touch,’ but it’s actually a great way to create a central place where everyone can post comments, memories, photos, videos, or share grief struggles.

-- Make a list of the people you want to stay in touch with.
-This seems silly, but sometimes in our grief we are so self-focused that two years passes and we suddenly realize the good friend of our spouse, or our child’s college roommate, or our mom’s cousin has fallen totally off our radar.
+Make a list of the people you want to stay in touch with.
+This seems silly, but sometimes in our grief we are so self-focused that two years pass and we suddenly realize the good friend of our spouse, or our child’s college roommate, or our mom’s cousin has totally fallen off our radar.
 Having a list can help you remember the people you want to keep a connection with at a time in life when it is hard to remember anything!

-- Plan a new tradition.
-Be it for your loved one’s birthday or around any other day, plan something you will hold every year in memory where you will invite the friends and co-workers of the person who died.
-If everyone knows it will happen every year, they can block the day.
-Even if time passes and you lose touch of some of those more distant friends of your loved on, you will still have this set time to connect with them at least once a year.
+Plan a new tradition.
+Be it for your loved one’s birthday or any other day, plan to hold something every year in memory of your loved one.
+Invite the friends and co-workers of the person who died.
+If everyone knows it will happen every year, they can block out the day.
+Even if time passes and you lose touch of some of those more distant friends of your loved one, you will still have this set time to connect with them at least once a year.

-Now, you may be thinking, I have let waaay too much time pass.
-It is too late now to re-establish the relationship.
-Guess what, it is never too late!
-Reconnecting with someone you miss or regret losing touch with is a good thing, whether it was 3 months ago, 3 years ago, or 3 decades ago.
+Now, you may be thinking: I have let waaay too much time pass.
+It’s too late now to re-establish the relationship.
+Guess what!?
+It’s never too late!
+Reconnecting with someone you miss or regret losing touch with is a good thing—whether it was 3 months ago, 3 years ago, or 3 decades ago.

-- Let them know why you are reaching out now.
-There may be many reasons, and they may be obvious, but it will help to give the person conext for where you are now in your life, grief, etc and why you want to get back in contact.
+Let them know why you’re reaching out now.
+There may be many reasons and, yes, they may be obvious—but this can help to give the person context for where you are now in your life, grief, etc. and why you want to get back in contact.

-- Write an email ‘template’.
-Okay, this sounds really lame, but if you have lost touch with a lot of people over the years it may seem overwhelming to send multiple emails or make multiple call.
-If you have a template email to work off of, just making small changes for each person you send it too, it may feel a little less overwhelming.
+Write an email ‘template’.
+Okay, this sounds really lame but, if you have lost touch with a lot of people over the years, it may seem overwhelming to send multiple emails or make multiple calls.
+If you have a template to work off of, just making small changes for each person you send it to may feel a little less overwhelming.

-- Plan something simple – coffee, dinner, a beer, whatever.
-Just get something on the books!
+Plan something simple: coffee, dinner, beer, whatever.
+Just get SOMETHING on the books!

 We would love to know what has worked for you, or what some of the challenges of staying in touch have been.
 Leave a comment to let us know!
-Don’t forget to subscribe to get our emails right to your inbox!
+And don’t forget to subscribe to get our emails right to your inbox.